-Medieval towns, mountainous borders, legendary castles and Gothic tales, read here about 15 wonderful things to do in my native Transylvania.
-And whilst I left it 27 years ago, we go back regularly in the last years to see the grandparents and yes Transylvania with kids is feasible and delightful.
+Medieval towns, mountainous borders, stunning waterfalls and lakes, legendary castles and Gothic tales, read here about 17 wonderful things to do in my native Transylvania.
+And whilst I left it 30 years ago, we go back regularly to see the grandparents and yes Transylvania holidays with kids are delightful.
 King Charles III, former Prince of Wales loves those lands, and so do we!

 1. Castles, Gothic fortresses and myths: from the iconic Gothic Black Church in Brasov, to mythic Dracula’s castle in Bran, the lands are filled with beautiful architecture, Saxon walls, colourful baroque buildings and tales.
-From Bucharest to Transylvania there’s Peles Castle in Sinaia, well known and well raved about including Netflix movies (A Christmas Prince, The Royal Wedding, The Royal Baby as well as The Royal Matchmaker).
+And if you are driving from from Bucharest to Transylvania, Peles Castle in Sinaia is a perfect stopover, well known and raved about including Netflix movies (A Christmas Prince, The Royal Wedding, The Royal Baby & The Royal Matchmaker).
+For a hidden gem, invigorating senses and spirit, overlooking Bran castle, Bucegi and Piatra Craiului, we warmly recommend Transylvanian Inn – we loved it in August and understand Halloween in here is wonderfully spooky, whilst winter is magic.

 Experience the road less travelled at Rasnov medieval fortress, originally constructed from wood and erected to protect Transylvanian villages and eventually transformed into a stone dwelling.
 The citadel is home to the feudal art museum with weapons, tools, stamps and local crafts.
 Next door and still on the road less travelled, we warmly recommend Das Fort and its gourmet restaurant in a cobbled stone courtyard, 3 X 18th century houses beautifully brought back to life.
 A further 15 minutes drive from Rasnov, there’s also Cuibul de lemn, cute and tranquil hideaway between tall trees and Carpathians peaks.

 2. Hiking and trekking.
-There’s unspoiled wilderness with stunning scenery and all sorts of difficulty levels.
-Tampa in Brasov makes a great 2 hours hike even with young kids, we used to go often in our childhood, schooltrips or friends trips in the week-end.
+There’s unspoiled wilderness with stunning scenery and all sorts of difficulty levels for Transylvania holidays.
+Tampa in Brasov makes a great 2 hours hike even with young kids, we used to go often in our childhood, school trips or friends trips in the week-end.
 Postavaru trek from Poiana Brasov is feasible we reckon with kids above 8 years old, but to be fair we love it more in the winter and skiing.
 There’s also cable cars for both, so one can go up the easy way and enjoy the descent walking.
 For more vigorous hikes, check out Jepii Mici or Jepii Mari from Busteni, we reckon 8 hours including Babele (The old ladies) and the Sphinx (all from Bucharest to Transylvania and if time allows, well worth spending the day) .

 3. Medieval cities : some of Europe’s best-preserved medieval towns, most notably Sighisoara, Brasov and Sibiu, are located here.
 3 hours north of Bucharest, my childhood city Brasov is no doubt my favourite, I raved at lenght in a dedicated article in here.
 Old meets new in Brasov, the city features Saxon walls and bastions, an expansive Council Square with Tampa in the background, ringed by restaurants and cafes by cobbled streets.
 For a week in Transylvania would definitely recommend including Sighisoara, a perfectly intact 15th century gem with nine towers, narrow passageways, cobbled streets and ornate churches.
 UNESCO World Heritage Site, Sighisoara is also the birthplace of Vlad Dracula, nicknamed Vlad the Impaler (Vlad Tepes), who inspired Bram Stoker’s creation, Count Dracula and the much loved Hotel Transylvania movies.
 And for a longer Transylvania itinerary, we reckon Sibiu retains the grandeur of its earlier days when rich and powerful guilds dominated regional trade.
 Designated European Capital of Culture in 2007, Sibiu is similarly lined with colourful houses on cobblestone streets and bounded by imposing city walls and defence towers overlooking the river Cibin.